-10.3.
-Daily Spot Checks
+10.3 Daily Spot Checks

-An "inReach" devise has been provided to the Water Treatment contractor to provide Daily contact with the site manager to ensure the safety of the personal on site.
+An 'In Reach' communication device is provided to the Water Treatment Contractor to facilitate daily communication with the Site Manager and to ensure the safety of the personal on site.
 As part of the contract the operators are required to check in daily.

-10.4.
-Plant Assembly
+10.4 Plant Assembly

-To prepare for start-up all the equipment stored in Hay River must be moved out to the site and then organized and assembled.
+To prepare for start-up, all the equipment stored in Hay River must be moved out to the site and organized in preparation for assembly.
 Some wood, the air lances and assorted materials are stored in the bush near the end of the East Dyke.
 The Lab trailer unit is positioned near the culvert and Lime Slurry Tank.
 The Pump/Blower Unit is parked between the Lime Silo and the Lime Slurry Tank.
-The trailers are levelled and blocked up.
+The trailers are leveled and chocked.